SPANISH POLITICAL SYSTEM

 These new parties and coalitions have come out of the anti-austerity movement in Spain, also referred to as the 15-M Movement, the Indignants Movement, and Take the Square.

-As if this was not enough instabilty, the long-running wish of many Catalonians to have full independence has now burst out into Spain's most serious constitutional crisis since the formation of the modern democratic state in 1975.
-For the first time since the adoption of the current constitution, a region's political administration has been suspended by the national government.
+As if all this was not enough instabilty, the long-running wish of many Catalonians to have full independence has now burst out into Spain's most serious constitutional crisis since the formation of the modern democratic state in 1975.
+For the first time since the adoption of the current constitution, a region's political administration was suspended by the national government.
 Currently the crisis continues ...

 If you would like to comment on this essay e-mail me